-Doing effective, meaningful work in my role as CEO for a small startup requires a lot of communicating and interacting with other people.
+Doing effective, meaningful, and productive work in my role as CEO for a small startup requires a lot of communicating and interacting with other people.
 There’s team meetings, customer interviews, sales calls, conferences, board meetings, pitching in on support, and dealing with the daily flood of emails in my inbox.
 It’s all important, and generally satisfying when I get done with it, but it’s a lot!

 I struggle with it because I’m generally a bit of an introvert.
 Okay, that’s an understatement.
 I’m incredibly introverted, so I really struggle with it.

 For me, dealing with so much input and the interactions that come with it is intimidating and overwhelming.
 So I’ve had to come up with a playbook of tools, tricks and strategies to help compensate for the more social parts of the job that just don’t come naturally to me.
 Here’s a few that have been particularly useful.